-- How the Verity Build will be tested - Verity Build will be tested first as an individual component in order to verify that all declared functionality is present and working as documented, then as an integrated piece of the voting system where it will output Verity Build produced media and data, which will feed into Verity Touch Writer, Verity Scan, Verity Central and Verity Count. - How the Verity Central will be tested - Verity Central will be tested first as an individual component in order to verify that all declared functionality is present and working as documented, then as an integrated piece of the voting system where it will input Verity Build produced media and data, then accept user filled out ballots as well as Verity Touch Writer produced ballots, prior to producing all defined output medias. - How the Verity Count will be tested - Verity Count will be tested first as an individual component in order to verify that all declared functionality is present and working as documented, then as an integrated piece of the voting system where it will input Verity Build produced media and data, then accept vDrive data from Verity Scan and Verity Central, prior to producing all defined output medias.
+- How Verity Data will be tested - Verity Data will be tested first as an individual component in order to verify that all declared functionality is present and working as documented, then as an integrated piece of the voting system where it will output Verity Build import data, - How Verity Build will be tested - Verity Build will be tested first as an individual component in order to verify that all declared functionality is present and working as documented, then as an integrated piece of the voting system where it will import Verity Data information, then output Verity Build produced media and data, which will feed into Verity Touch Writer, Verity Scan, Verity Central and Verity Count. - How Verity Central will be tested - Verity Central will be tested first as an individual component in order to verify that all declared functionality is present and working as documented, then as an integrated piece of the voting system where it will input Verity Build produced media and data, then accept user filled out ballots as well as Verity Touch Writer produced ballots, prior to producing all defined output medias.

+- How Verity Count will be tested - Verity Count will be tested first as an individual component in order to verify that all declared functionality is present and working as documented, then as an integrated piece of the voting system where it will input Verity Build produced media and data, then accept vDrive data from Verity Scan and Verity Central, prior to producing all defined output medias.